May 31, 2017 Ralph P

 The supplier portal

 Online supplier portals are where suppliers can check the status of their payments.
 Automating the response to "When will we receive payment?" eliminates the distraction from having to answer payment status calls.
 Suppliers, then, can quickly find out if the invoice has been acknowledged and when payment is scheduled for disbursement.
-And since a history of all invoice and payment information is recorded in the supplier portal, verifying vendor invoice income is much easier for everyone.
+And since a history of all invoice and payment information is recorded in the supplier portal, verifying vendor invoice income is much easier and well controlled for everyone.

 Best of all, these supplier portals can also be used to upload companies' invoices—meaning the entry of invoices can be automated, removing the manual process of scanning and matching invoices.